 - Referendum on an elected Mayor with 5,000 signatures in hard copy for a referendum in May with the election for the Mayor in October.

-- Ensure that all local planning consultations include economic, social, and safety assessment across a range of scenarios.
+- Ensure that all local planning consultations include economic, social, and safety assessments across a range of scenarios.

 - Long term: Establish four area committees of local Councillors (N. Ken, Chelsea, S. Ken and Ken.
 Central) and devolve various powers (e.g. planning) with borough strategy overseen by the committee and then the elected Mayor.